What does Alonzo mean?

 Alonzo \a-lon-zo, al(o)-nzo\ as a boys' name is pronounced a-LON-zoh.
-It is of Spanish and Italian origin.
-Variant of Alphonse (Old German) "ready for battle".
+It is of Spanish, Italian and Old German origin, and the meaning of Alonzo is "ready for battle".
+Variant of Alphonse.
 This form is more popular than Alfonso, perhaps due to the fame of basketball celebrity Alonzo Mourning.

 Alonzo▼ has 30 more alternative forms via Alfonso, Alphonse: Affonso, Al▼, Alfie, Alfo, Alfons, Alfonse, Alfonsin, Alfonsino, Alfonso▼, Alfonsus, Alfonz, Alfonzo, Alfonzus, Alford▼, Alfy, Alphons, Alphonse▼, Alphonso▼, Alphonsus, Alphonz, Alphonzo, Alphonzus, Foncho, Fons, Fonz, Fonzie, Fonzo, Phauns, Phons and Phonz.

 Alonzo has 1 feminine form: Alanza.

 Alonzo is a very prominent first name for men (#451 out of 1220, Top 37%) and also a very prominent surname for all people (#2038 out of 150436, Top 1%).
 (2000 U.S. Census)